MTD quarterly submissions · Guide · 2026

 When are MTD quarterly submission deadlines?

-For most landlords, the quarterly submission deadlines are approximately: 7 August (Quarter 1: 6 April–5 July), 7 November (Quarter 2: 6 July–5 October), 7 February (Quarter 3: 6 October–5 January), 7 May (Quarter 4: 6 January–5 April).
+For most landlords, the quarterly submission deadlines are: 7 August (Quarter 1: 6 April–5 July), 7 November (Quarter 2: 6 July–5 October), 7 February (Quarter 3: 6 October–5 January), 7 May (Quarter 4: 6 January–5 April).
 The exact dates depend on your accounting period.
-[VERIFY: current quarterly deadlines at gov.uk/topic/business-tax/making-tax-digital]
+See gov.uk/topic/business-tax/making-tax-digital.

 What goes in an MTD quarterly update?